 The Imperial Palace with its vibrant colors is a glowing star in the heart of the city.

-Among the important rooms and buildings there are the Hall of Ceremonies (Shishinden), The Emperor’s Residence (Seiryo-den), the Courtroom (Ko-gosho), and Imperial Library.
-Each of these buildings are beautiful in their own way, decorated with eye-catching designs, and constructed in brilliant architecture.
+Among the important rooms and buildings, there is the Hall of Ceremonies (Shishinden), The Emperor’s Residence (Seiryo-den), the Courtroom (Ko-Gosho), and Imperial Library.
+Each of these buildings is beautiful in their own way, decorated with eye-catching designs, and constructed in brilliant architecture.

-With a large pond in front of it, and the pleasant green color of the trees around it, The Golden Pavilion is absolutely most picturesque landscape of Kyoto.
+With a large pond in front of it and the pleasant green color of the trees around it, The Golden Pavilion is absolutely the most picturesque landscape of Kyoto.
 It also is fabulous during the fall, thanks to the brilliant vibrant colors of the season.

-The garden complex of Kinkaku-ji is a built during the classical age of Japanese garden design, which emphasized on the correlation between the buildings and their settings.
+The garden complex of Kinkaku-Ji is built during the classical age of Japanese garden design, which emphasized on the correlation between the buildings and their settings.
 As a part of it, the pond, which is called Mirror Pond, contains 10 small islands.

 Make sure you visit the Sekkatei Teahouse while visiting the Golden Pavilion, as there you can find traditionally served beverages.